 Dr. Guoan Wang received his Ph.D. in Electrical and Computer Engineering from the Georgia Institute of Technology in 2006.
-He is currently an Associate Professor and Director of SMART Microwave and RF Technology Laboratory in the Department of Electrical Engineering at the University of South Carolina.
+He is currently Director of SMART Microwave and RF Technology Laboratory in the Department of Electrical Engineering at the University of South Carolina.
 He worked as an Advisory Scientist responsible for the development of on chip mmwave passives and wafer level RF MEMS technologies in IBM Semiconductor Research and Development Center from 2006-2011.
 His current research areas include reconfigurable RF and microwave electronics, novel materials/techniques for smart RF applications, MEMS/NEMS, sensors and sensing systems, wireless energy harvesting, and 3D integrated devices/system.
-Dr. Wang’s research work has produced over 110 papers in peer-reviewed journals and conferences proceedings, one book (Smart RF Passive Components: Novel Materials, Techniques, and Applications, Artech House).
-He also has 50 granted US and international patents, and 49 pending patent applications.
+Dr. Wang’s research work has produced over 130 papers in peer-reviewed journals and conferences proceedings, one book (Smart RF Passive Components: Novel Materials, Techniques, and Applications, Artech House).
+He also has 51 granted US and international patents, and 52 pending patent applications.

-Dr. Wang served as an Associate Editor of IEEE Microwave and Wireless Components Letters from 2013 -2019, and currently is a guest editor of IEEE Access, and an Editorial member of International Journal of RF and Microwave Computer‐Aided Engineering.
-He is a member of Technical Coordinating Committee for IEEE MTT RF MEMS (MTT-21), Microwave Control Materials and Devices (MTT-13) and Biological Effects and Medical Applications of RF and Microwave (MTT-10).
-He has been served in Steering Committees, Technical Program Committees, and Session Chairs of many IEEE conferences include International Microwave Symposiums and IEEE Antennas and Propagation Symposium.
+Dr. Wang served as an Associate Editor of IEEE Microwave and Wireless Components Letters from 2013 -2019, and currently is an Associate Editor of International Journal of RF and Microwave Computer‐Aided Engineering.
+He is a member of Technical Coordinating Committee for IEEE MTT TC-6 RF MEMS and Microwave Acoustics, and vice-chair of IEEE MTT TC-13 Microwave Control Materials and Devices.
+He has served in Steering Committees, Technical Program Committees, and as Session Chairs of many IEEE conferences include International Microwave Symposiums and IEEE Antennas and Propagation Symposium.
 Dr. Wang is a recipient of the NSF Early Faculty Development (CAREER) Award in 2012, IEEE Region 3 Outstanding Engineer Award in 2018, USC Breakthrough Star Award in 2016, multiple IBM Invention Achievement Awards from 2008 to 2011, NASA Tech Brief Award in 2007, and Young Faculty Development Award from Southeastern Center for Electrical Engineering Education in 2013.